Health care workers have ratified a new five-year collective agreement by a vote of 64.6 per cent.

 More details here.

-- The facilities collective agreement expired on March 31, 2012.
+- The facilities previous collective agreement expired on March 31, 2014.

-- About 43,000 health care workers in 12 unions are covered by the talks.
+- Nearly 47,000 health care workers in 11 unions are covered by the talks.

-- HEU is the lead union in the multi-union Facilities Bargaining Association which begain negotiations with the Health Employers Association of BC (HEABC) on February 7, 2012.
+- HEU is the lead union in the multi-union Facilities Bargaining Association (FBA) which will bargain with the Health Employers Association of BC (HEABC).

-- The HEU represents about 75 per cent of the members covered by the talks.
+- HEU represents about 85 per cent of the members covered by the talks.